The Insurance and Reinsurance Law Review: Colombia

-Law 1328/2009 requires regulated entities to set up (at their own expense) a customer complaints procedure known as a Consumer Attention System (SAC) and to offer the services of an independent adjudicator.37 In theory, the procedure applies to all disputes involving any type of customer, line of business and magnitude of the claim.
+Law 1328/2009 requires regulated entities to set up (at their own expense) a customer complaints procedure known as a consumer attention system (SAC) and to offer the services of an independent adjudicator.38 In theory, the procedure applies to all disputes involving any type of customer, line of business and magnitude of the claim.
 However, the adjudicator's decision will be binding only if the statutes of the regulated entity make provision for binding determination and prior agreement has been reached with the customer.

 The law does not provide for a statutory fund of last resort for customers of insurance or reinsurance firms.
 The solvency and reserving practices of these institutions are kept under continuous review by the FS.

 ix Other notable regulated aspects of the industry

 The FS must be notified of any proposed merger or acquisition involving a regulated entity,40 or any transaction by which an investor will acquire 10 per cent or more of a regulated entity.41 The FS may object to such transactions for technical reasons42 or for the protection of the public interest.
 A transaction made without the approval of the FS is void.

 Colombian law is a civilian system with codified laws and a written political constitution.

 The courts are subject to codified law but are allowed to use, at their discretion, ancillary tools such as jurisprudence, custom, doctrine, general principles of law and equity.43 Although the lower courts are expected to follow the decisions of higher courts, there is no absolute doctrine of precedent and judges frequently depart from previous rulings on questions of law.